Annual Literary Journal

 Open-microphone nights known as the SCC Coffeehouse are great opportunities for the creative writer to deliver original material before a supportive audience.
 Anything goes -- poetry, prose, songs -- as long as it's original material.
 Participants sign up with Jeff Miller, the MC, a few minutes before Coffeehouse and, depending on the number of participants, have three to seven minutes to perform.
 Coffeehouse is free & open to the public.

-Coffeehouse dates for the Fall 2024 and Spring 2025 semesters are TBD.
+Coffeehouse dates for the Fall 2026 and Spring 2027 will be scheduled when the fall semester begins.
+The event takes place in the Conoyer Hall Student Lounge.
 Free refreshments will be served including hot coffee, hot tea, cookies and cold bottled water.

 This is a terrific showcase for original creative work!
 You can be assured of an evening lively with creativity as writers share poems and stories covering the whole spectrum of the human condition.
 A typical session features mostly students with a smattering of faculty, SCC alums and folks from the general public.
 It's serious fun in a casual but respectful atmosphere.